2019 Spring Internship Program:

 - Non-factoid-based question answering related to the current documents (for subsidiary plans)

-The interns also can explore new functionalities towards natural conversational experience with his/her own ideas.
+The interns also can explore new functionalities towards natural conversational experiences with his/her own ideas.
 The completed work is expected to be published at major conferences and journals, such as ACL, SIGDIAL, IEEE/ACM Transactions on Audio, Speech, and Language Processing.
 The interns will be able to get intensive advice and guidance from multiple faculty mentors in the group with multiple backgrounds (machine learning, speech and language processing, and dialogue systems).
 Although the original reference system was implemented in Japanese, the mentors will provide the interns necessary information in English.

 Minimum Education and Competencies: